 Most people used to dread the prospect of a root canal, but these days, the procedure is not the horrible experience people used to imagine it was.
-As a result of the highly effective anesthetics now available to dentists, most root canals are routine and patients undergo a short and trouble free recovery.

 Wisdom teeth are quite commonly extracted, or are removed to treat bleeding, swelling or infections resulting from a wisdom tooth’s partial eruption.
 These problems normally occur when the wisdom teeth are not in an upright position or there is insufficient room in the mouth to accommodate them.
 Impacted teeth emerge in the wrong position and if they get trapped in the gums or jawbone, this can be a very painful and result in infections.
 It may be decided to remove an erupted wisdom tooth because of the inability to clean the area effectively, leading to possible infection of the surrounding gum or bone or the development of caries affecting adjacent teeth.
 Wisdom teeth that have not yet erupted may be removed to prevent the possible development of cysts or tumors.
 The decision to extract wisdom teeth is usually based on the risks of leaving the tooth in place versus the potential problems that could arise if it were removed.
-Wisdom teeth themselves are often removed when the patient is in their late teens or early twenties, when any potential risks their retention may pose can best be determined.
+Wisdom teeth themselves are often removed when the patient is in their late teens or early twenties, when any potential risks related to their retention may pose can best be determined.
 After studying your X-rays, it may be determined that one or more of your wisdom teeth are likely to cause a problem.
 Your dentist may recommend early extraction to avoid any further issues.

 A simple tooth extraction can be performed under local anesthesia and is a relatively straightforward procedure.
 Forceps and elevators are used to grab the part of the tooth visible above the gum.
 The tooth is then moved back and forth in order to widen the hole in which the tooth is lodged.
 Once the hole becomes large enough, the tooth can be removed with little trouble.